cdktf/cdktf-provider-gitlab/docs/groupAccessToken.java.md

 ---

+##### `expiresAt`<sup>Required</sup> <a name="expiresAt" id="@cdktf/provider-gitlab.groupAccessToken.GroupAccessToken.Initializer.parameter.expiresAt"></a>

+- *Type:* java.lang.String

+The token expires at midnight UTC on that date.
+The date must be in the format YYYY-MM-DD.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.3.0/docs/resources/group_access_token#expires_at GroupAccessToken#expires_at}

+---

 ##### `group`<sup>Required</sup> <a name="group" id="@cdktf/provider-gitlab.groupAccessToken.GroupAccessToken.Initializer.parameter.group"></a>

 - *Type:* java.lang.String

 The ID or path of the group to add the group access token to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.2.0/docs/resources/group_access_token#group GroupAccessToken#group}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.3.0/docs/resources/group_access_token#group GroupAccessToken#group}

 ---